JaCraig/Data.Modeler/README.md

 ## Adding a ISchemaGenerator

 The schema generator is what the system uses to generate the individual commands.
 Data.Modeler comes with one for SQL Server but in order to add your own you must create a class that inherits from ISchemaGenerator.
-You must also register it with Canister:

-    Canister.Builder.CreateContainer(new List<ServiceDescriptor>())
-                    .RegisterDataModeler()
-					.AddAssembly(typeof(MySchemaGenerator).GetTypeInfo().Assembly)
-                    .Build();

 From there the system will automatically pick up the schema generator and allow you to use it:

     var SchemaProvider = DataModeler.GetSchemaGenerator(MyDbFactoryProvider);